pololu/pololu-usb-i2c-adapter/README.md

 ## Summary

-This repository contains the source code of the firmware and example code for the following Pololu products:
+This repository contains the firmware source code, drivers, and a Python library for the following Pololu products:

 * [Pololu Isolated USB-to-I²C Adapter][5396]
 * [Pololu Isolated USB-to-I²C Adapter with Isolated Power][5397]